damithaDananjaya17/DevOps/README.md

 ![devops](https://github.com/damithaDananjaya17/DevOps/assets/159267886/9348cf97-cc05-41a0-af98-37a42e2137fa)
-#### What is devops
+# What is devops

-DevOps (Development + Operations) is a set of practices, principles, and cultural philosophies that aim to enhance collaboration and communication between software development (Dev) and IT operations (Ops) teams.
-The primary goal is to automate and streamline the processes of software delivery and infrastructure changes, fostering a culture of continuous improvement and faster, more reliable releases.
+### DevOps (Development + Operations) is a set of practices, principles, and cultural philosophies that aim to enhance collaboration and communication between software development (Dev) and IT operations (Ops) teams.
+The primary goal is to automate andstreamline the processes of software delivery and infrastructure changes, fostering a culture of continuous improvement and faster, more reliable releases.

+***
+---
+___

 # A Simplified Analogy of DevOps